Cryptographic Specifications of CryptPeer

 - client,

-- blind relay server;
+- relay server;

-- minimization of metadata and traces.
+- minimization of metadata and traces;

 Part II – Architecture and Security Doctrine

-5. Global Architecture of CryptPeer
+5. Overall Architecture of CryptPeer

 5.1 Components